The rules that keep our marketplace community running smoothly and fairly

 Match delivery requests with available independent contractors (drivers)

-Handle all payments securely and absorb ALL payment processing costs
+Handle all payment processing costs and absorb ALL credit card processing fees

 Provide customer service and dispute resolution